takakiy/FLDS/README.md

 	 * Trimmomatic ver.
 0.39
 	 * Bowtie 2 ver.
 2.3.5.1
 	 * Cutadapt ver.
-2.4
+4.1
 	 * PRINSEQ ver.
 0.20.4
+     * PRINSEQ++ ver.
+1.2
 	 * SortMeRNA ver.
-2.1b
+4.3.4

 **Config:**

-You need to correct for the pipline script "Cleanup_FLDS_YT200318.pl" about paths of the above programs in your environment.
+You need to correct for the pipline script "Cleanup_FLDS.pl" about paths of the above programs in your environment.

 **Execute:**